cesail/Blog-web-app/Readme.md

 A blog web app that allows users to create an account, log in, post blogs, and see blogs posted by others.
 This is a project in progress and is intended as a portfolio web app.

 ## Status
 Core models and views in place, authentication and UI functional.
-Many features remain (see Roadmap).

 ## Built With
 - Python 3.12
 - Django 5.2
-- PostgreSQL (or SQLite for dev)
+- PostgreSQL, SQLite
 - Bootstrap CSS